My name is Amanda. I started this beauty blog with one goal in mind: fight aging.

 Added to this miserable situation were other aging signs such as dull skin, sagging muscle, and many more.
 I know make-up can hide them, but it isn’t a viable solution.
 For me, what make-up does is just to camouflage the problem (the symptoms), not solve it (the cause).
 I told myself I got to find a way to help myself, whatever it was.

 The first thing that came to my mind was to buy more anti-aging eye creams.
 But almost instantly, I knew it would be a wrong decision.
 I had used anti-wrinkle eye creams in the past few years.
 If they didn’t work when the symptoms were minor, how could they provide any solution when the situation is much dire?

-I have no academic background on dermatology or naturopathy.
+I have no academic background in dermatology or naturopathy.
 What you read on this blog is my personal experience, research, as well as trial and error.
-Regardless of how you stumble upon this blog, I would be happy to share what I know, and don’t know with you.
+Regardless of how you stumble upon this blog, I would be happy to share what I know and don’t know with you.

-If you are curious, I am based in Hong Kong, China.
+If you are curious, I am based in Belgrade, Serbia.
 Feel free to drop me a line at amanda (at) agingbelle.com.